View our 2020 Impact Report

 - Increasing and enhancing rural health professions and interprofessional education opportunities in South Carolina.

 The center grew out of a partnership between the University of South Carolina School of Medicine and the state's Department of Health and Human Services.
 The USC School of Medicine established the S.C.
 Center for Rural and Primary Healthcare in 2017 in an effort to expand programs for training, recruiting and retaining primary care physicians in South Carolina’s rural and underserved areas as well as enhance service to rural patients.

 The center is supported in its mission by an advisory committee with broad representation from key stakeholders supporting rural and primary health care in South Carolina, including the South Carolina Office of Rural Health, the South Carolina Area Health Education Consortium, the S.C.
 Department of Health and Environmental Control and the S.C.
 Primary Healthcare Association as well as state educational institutions and community representatives.

-Through collaboration with rural communities and practices, the Improved CAre and provision of Rural access to Eliminate health Disparities (ICARED) project provides clinical services and practice support with a focus on innovative technologies.
-ICARED supports rural clinical practices through onsite primary care and subspecialty support, telemedicine, technical skills training and community engagement.
+Through collaboration with rural communities and practices, the improved care and provision of rural access to eliminate health disparities (iCARE) project provides clinical services and practice support with a focus on innovative technologies. iCARE supports rural clinical practices through onsite primary care and subspecialty support, telemedicine, technical skills training and community engagement.

 This program provides boots on the ground subspecialists, including pediatric subspecialists, maternal fetal medicine specialists, psychiatry specialists and adult cardiologists to augment the care being provided in the local community.
 Our current sites include Society Hill, Hartsville, Orangeburg, Sumter, Lancaster, Winnsboro, Aiken and Florence.
 We support primary care practices with teleconsultation for Hepatitis C treatment through our immunology center.
 We also support ultrasound training for rural providers and community-focused health programs through the FoodShare Fresh Food Box program.